Judicial Procedures Reform Bill of 1937: Public reaction

 Reaction against the bill also spawned the National Committee to Uphold Constitutional Government, which was launched in February 1937 by three leading opponents of the New Deal.
 Frank E. Gannett, a newspaper magnate, provided both money and publicity.
 Two other founders, Amos Pinchot, a prominent lawyer from New York, and Edward Rumely, a political activist, had both been Roosevelt supporters who had soured on the President's agenda.
 Rumely directed an effective and intensive mailing campaign to drum up public opposition to the measure.
 Among the original members of the committee were James Truslow Adams, Charles Coburn, John Haynes Holmes, Dorothy Thompson, Samuel S. McClure, Mary Dimmick Harrison, and Frank A. Vanderlip.
 The committee's membership reflected the bipartisan opposition to the bill, especially among better educated and wealthier constituencies.
 As Gannett explained, "we were careful not to include anyone who had been prominent in party politics, particularly in the Republican camp.
 We preferred to have the Committee made up of liberals and Democrats, so that we would not be charged with having partisan motives."

 The committee made a determined stand against the Judiciary bill.
 It distributed more than 15 million letters condemning the plan.
 They targeted specific constituencies: farm organization, editors of agricultural publications, and individual farmers.
 They also distributed material to 161,000 lawyers, 121,000 doctors, 68,000 business leaders, and 137,000 clergymen.
 Pamphleteering, press releases and trenchantly worded radio editorials condemning the bill also formed part of the onslaught in the public arena.

+Reaction in Congress

+Initially, there appeared to be majority support for Roosevelt’s court reform proposals in both Houses of Congress.
+In the Senate, Joseph T. Robinson claimed that 54 senators supported Roosevelt while in the House Fred Vinson, as noted by one study, "let it be known that F.D.R. could count on at least a majority of one hundred in his chamber."
+As time went on, however, opposition to the proposal grew steadily amongst members of Congress; culminating in its eventual defeat.